Winnipegosis: Education, religion, and entertainment

+Religion

 The Dauphin Methodist district added Mossey River to its preaching circuit in 1896.
 C.T.
 Currelly, appointed missionary during summer 1899, ministered throughout Valley River, Fork River, and Mossey River.
-The Winnipegosis church building opened in 1901.
+The Winnipegosis church building opened on August 25, 1901.
 In 1925, the congregation became part of the United Church.
 Closed in 2012, the property was sold.
 Anglican missionary Henry Herbert Scrase, based at Fork River, was known to have held church services and Sunday school at the Winnipegosis schoolhouse 1908–1912.
 A surplus schoolhouse, moved from Fork River in 1927, became the new church building.
 Closed in 1967, the property was sold in 1969.
 Over the years, the rectors of St. Paul's Dauphin, came to administer the sacraments.

 Knox Presbyterian opened in 1901, but only a Sunday school outreach 1913–1925, was served by a series of student ministers, a lay minister 1957–1969, and then the ministers for St. James, Dauphin.
 With a Roman Catholic presence since 1905, the Corpus Christi Church that opened in 1939 replaced a smaller building.
 The Ukrainian Catholic Church, built in 1929, is a listed historic place.

 The Nordheim Mennonite congregation in Winnipegosis began services in 1931, and formally organized in 1933.
 The initial building served 1934–1964, until replaced to a more central location.
 The transition from German to English services occurred in the 1960s.
 A separate Mennonite Brethren congregation existed 1939–1968.

 The Jehovah's Witnesses, that functioned c.1946–1987, moved a building from Valley River in 1966.
 After meeting for years in homes, the Seventh Day Adventist building opened in 1957.
 Having met in various facilities the previous year, the Ukrainian Orthodox Church moved a building from Dry River in 1961.
 Soon too small for the congregation, a new building was erected in 1965.

 The Rex Hall, opened in 1915, was the venue for concerts, dances, balls, and various events.
 Sidney Coffey screened movies at a rented hall, before building the Rex.
 A tea room, confectionary, and balcony were later added.
 The theatre, seating about 250, closed in 1967.